ethanwicker/ethanwicker.github.io/_posts/2021-02-01-scikit-learn-columntransformer-pipeline.md

 ---
 layout: post
-title: "Exploring a pandas to scikit-learn Workflow"
+title: "Exploring a pandas to scikit-learn workflow"
-subtitle: "Using scikit-learn's ColumnTransformer and Pipeline for Encoding, Imputing and Scaling Features"
+subtitle: "Using scikit-learn's ColumnTransformer and Pipeline for encoding, imputing and scaling features"
 comments: false
 ---